RileyMcBean/secure-storage-scanning/README.md

-# secure-storage-scanning
-Trying to build processes which can maintain security of data storage
+"""
+This is the readme file for this project, where I want to build something that can scan a storage service regularly for data leaks, as well as scanning and storing user acccess data to identify suspicious activity.
+"""